zara-sh/algorithms-meetup/meetup-1/5-islands.md

 ## Output

-An integer representing the numebr of islands on the map.
-(If two pieces of land are next to eachother on the same column or same row, they are cosidered "connected" and are thus part of the same island)
+An integer representing the number of islands on the map.
+(If two pieces of land are next to each other on the same column or same row, they are considered "connected" and are thus part of the same island)

 ## Example